Pre-Columbian Bolivia: Tiwanaku empire

 Situated in Western Bolivia, the Tiwanaku empires' capital city also named Tiwanaku has been dated to as early as 1200 BC, where it originated as a small agricultural village.
 In around 400 AD the Tiwanaku empire began its expansion, appropriating the Yungas and establishing contacts with other cultures in Peru, Bolivia and Chile.
 By 600 AD it became an important regional power in the southern Andes.
 Tiwanako then underwent a dramatic transformation between 600 and 700 AD that established new monumental standards in civic architecture for the region and greatly increased the resident population.

-The Tiwanaku empire is believed to have absorbed cultures rather than eradicating them.
+The Tiwanaku Empire is thought to have integrated existing cultures rather than destroying or replacing them.
 Archaeologists have also seen a dramatic adoption of Tiwanaku ceramics amongst the cultures who became part of the empire.
 Tiwanaku strengthened its power over its domain through the trade implemented between all of the cities within the empire.
 The elites thereby gained status by collecting surplus food stocks from all the regions under their influence, and then redistributing it back to the people where needed.
 This made maintaining large llama herds essential, for carrying goods back and forth between the center of the empire and the periphery.

 In about 950 AD a dramatic shift in the regions' climate occurred.
 A significant drop in annual precipitation in the Titicaca Basin followed as a result, and many cities further away from Lake Titicaca with less access to water sources began to produce less crops, and diminishing surplus food stock to provide to the elites as a result.
 The immediate area surrounding the capital city and the lake eventually became the last source of substantial agricultural food production for the empire, due to the resiliency of the raised fields to efficiently produce food crops, but in the end even the intelligent design of the fields was no match for the changing climate.
 The Tiwanaku empire is believed to have dissolved around year 1000 AD when substantial food production ceased, and with it, the main source of power for the ruling elites dried up.
 The land was not inhabited again for many years after that.